drwpow/html-aria/README.md

 ### aria-query

-- aria-query is still on ARIA 1.2; this library supports ARIA 1.3
+- html-aria supports ARIA 1.3 while aria-query is still on ARIA 1.2
+- html-aria is designed to reduce effort and minimize error for common tasks (e.g. determining ARIA roles from HTML). aria-query is a general purpose replication of the ARIA spec that requires more understanding and more boilerplate code.
-- html-aria is > 100× faster, due to aria-query rebuilding large arrays on almost every query.
+- html-aria is more performant (100× faster) due to aria-query [constantly redoing work](https://github.com/A11yance/aria-query/issues/560).
 - html-aria is smaller, weighing only ~5k gzip (aria-query is ~13k gzip)
-- html-aria is more user-friendly, with APIs like `getRole()` rather than having to write boilerplate code
 - html-aria respects more nuance in the spec such as [improved role detection from HTML](#getrole) and [HTML-aware aria-\* attributes](#aria-attributes-from-html)

 ## Setup